Linaro/lava/doc/v2/writing-multinode.rst

 The second MultiNode example is now complete.
 To run this yourself, you can see the complete example test job: `second-multinode-job.yaml
-<examples/test-jobs/second-multinode-job.yaml>`_
+<examples/test-jobs/second-multinode-job.yaml>`_ .
+Remember, you'll need specific

-HERE.
-Remember, you'll need specific hardware devices for this to work.
+hardware devices for it to work out of the box, but you can easily replace them with devices you have available.

 Controlling synchronization from the dispatcher
 ===============================================